GerlechJen/UFOs/README.md

     <button id ="clear-btn" type="button" class="btn-dark"> Clear Table</button>
 </li>
 ```
 Also the filters like city, state and country should not be case sensitive.
-As it stands now if the city for instance is spelt as
+As it stands now it is case sensitive and if the city for instance is spelt capitalized,